|Course Title||Advanced Operating Systems|

 The project is the heart of this course, which is all about learning about OS design and implementation “hands on”.
 It will dominate the workload for the course, and will develop valuable and highly-sought-after systems skills in students.
 Consequently, the project is the dominating assessment component.
 The project work counts for 65% of the final mark.
 Students must contribute equally to the project work.
 In the case of significantly unequal contributions, the marks of the lesser contributor will be reduced.

 The exam contributes 35% of the final mark.
-A minimum mark of 14 (i.e., 40% of the maximum) is required in the exam to receive a passing grade.
+A minimum mark of 14 (i.e., 40% of the maximum) is required in the exam, otherwise the final mark is capped at 45.
 This is to ensure that no-one can pass the course on project work alone.

 |Project start (individuals)||Week 1||5%|